The Hesburgh Award Teaching Fellows

 2025-26 Cohort: Developing DBER Leaders

-This year’s Hesburgh program will provide an opportunity for faculty to develop or refine Discipline-Based Education Research (DBER) skills to address questions about teaching and learning in their respective disciplines.
+This year’s Hesburgh program provides an opportunity for faculty to develop or refine Discipline-Based Education Research (DBER) skills to address questions about teaching and learning in their respective disciplines.
 Weekly topics will support participants as they design their own projects.
 Example topics include: framing the educational problem by locating the relevant empirical literature, designing the study using quant/qual/mixed method research approaches, and optimizing learning analytics to better understand the factors influencing teaching and learning and the environments within which they occur.

 Current and Past Hesburgh Award Cohorts